PCCN Quiz -9

 61 / 125

 BI.
-A patient with COPD suddenly develops unilateral chest pain, absent breath sounds on the right, and SpO₂ 78%.
+A patient with multiple fractures develops sudden confusion, dyspnea, and a petechial rash on the chest.
+SpO₂ is 78% despite oxygen.
 What is the priority nursing action?

 62 / 125